 An HE STA that receives a Control subfield in an A-Control subfield with a Control ID subfield value that is not recognized or not supported by the HE STA shall ignore the Control subfield and the remainder of the A-Control subfield.
 If more than one Control subfield is present in an A-Control subfield, the Control subfields shall not have the same Control ID value.

+An HE STA that receives an Extended A-Control subfield shall ignore the remainder of the A-Control subfield.

+An EHT STA that transmits a frame containing an A-Control subfield shall include at least one Control subfield in the A-Control subfield and the included Control subfields shall be those that are supported by the receiving STAs.

-An HE STA that receives a ONES Control subfield shall ignore the remainder of the A-Control subfield.
+An EHT STA that receives a Control subfield in an A-Control subfield with a Control ID subfield value that is not recognized or not supported by the EHT STA shall ignore the Control subfield and the remainder of the A-Control subfield.

 Instructions to the editor, please change Table 9-22a (Control ID subfield values) in P82L36 of P802.11be D1.1 as follows (only relevant rows shown):